 When it comes to programmatic media, I do consider myself to be one of the OGs.
 For context, some history:

-When the world wide web exploded, a boom in multiplying web domains and internet content created a vast new source of digital advertising supply.
-This source of ad supply was highly desirable to both marketers and web publishers alike; a major challenge however was in the ability to effectively transact.
+When the world wide web exploded, a boom in multiplying web domains and internet content created a vast new source of digital advertising inventory.
+This source of ad inventory was highly desirable to both marketers and web publishers alike; a major challenge however was in the ability to effectively transact.

 As a solution to enable marketers to buy digital ads at scale, companies called ad networks came into existence.
 While ad networks filled a need, they also created a lot of problems.
 It was not uncommon for media buyers to be faced with insufficient transparency across most (if not all) critically important aspects of a media buy.
 Buyers also typically had no transparency into the variable cost of an ad impression making it easy for some ad networks to bundle low quality supply together and sell it at dishonest premiums.
 The industry needed to evolve.